Our Curriculum Content

 In March 2020 schools closed to the majority of pupils due to a full Lockdown in response to the COVID 19 Pandemic.

 School opened to all pupils in September 2020 but sadly once again schools closed to most pupils in January 2021 due to a further Lockdown.

 Our children once again returned to school in March 2021 and the staff of St Michael’s responded to this by adapting our curriculum to enable us to address gaps in knowledge and to support the pupils wellbeing as a priority.

 All schools received funding to help narrow the gap from the time away from school.
 Our Catch Up Premium Statement explains what we have done in our school with the funding.
-We are still using this funding this year.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.